By Megan Renart

 “You are the only one who can do that,” Andrews says.

 About the professional: Josh Andrews is the advice director for military life advice, investments and education, and a CERTIFIED FINANCIAL PLANNER™ practitioner.
-Prior to joining USAA in August 2011, Josh served for 11 years on active duty in the Air Force .
-He currently is a lieutenant colonel in the Air Force Reserve, where he serves as the director of Air Force Academy admissions for South Texas.
+Josh is a retired USAF lieutenant colonel with over 20 years of military experienced.